beagleboard/beaglev-ahead/README.md

    * Familiar and flexible graphical user interface environment
    * Self-hosted Visual Studio Code IDE via web-browser
    * USB-based virtual network for "single-cable development"

+# Requirements to begin
+* Documentation
+* Schematic and PCB
+* Commitment of 50k units
+* Verify the IP in the SoC is licensed for use
+* Linux kernel with full SoC entitlement
+   * V4L driver for video encoder/decoder
+   *